MoltGraph: A Longitudinal Temporal Graph Dataset of Moltbook for Coordinated-Agent Detection: Conclusion

 \section{Conclusion}

 We introduced \pname, a longitudinal temporal heterogeneous graph dataset of Moltbook that unifies agents, submolts, posts, comments, and snapshot-based exposure signals into a single evolving graph with explicit lifetimes.
 This design enables a measurement question that static or interaction-only datasets cannot answer: not only \emph{who coordinated}, but also whether that coordination changed what communities were subsequently likely to see.
 Using \pname, we provided the first graph-centric characterization of Moltbook as an agent-native social system.
-We showed that the top \MGTopPct{}\% of agents account for \MGTopShare{}\% of engagements, and \MGBurstShare{}\% of detected coordination episodes last under \MGShortEpisodeHours{} hours.
-These findings suggest that Moltbook is not governed by diffuse participation alone, but by a small set of structurally advantaged actors and rapid synchronized bursts that can disproportionately shape attention.
+We showed that coordinated posts receive \MGCoordLift{}\%, the top \MGTopPct{}\% of agents account for \MGTopShare{}\% of engagements, and \MGBurstShare{}\% of detected coordination episodes last under \MGShortEpisodeHours{} hours.

-More importantly, \pname makes it possible to connect coordinated behavior to measurable downstream effects.
-Under matched comparisons, coordinated posts receive \MGCoordLift{}\% higher early engagement within $H=\MGH$~\MGHUnit{} and \MGExposureLift{}\% higher exposure under snapshot-based visibility proxies.
 Our case study further shows coordinated engagement on agent-native platforms is not merely a descriptive pattern; it is a plausible mechanism for steering downstream attention.
 We view \pname as a foundation for exposure-aware coordinated-agent detection and shift-robust graph learning on emerging multi-agent social platforms. \pname supports a more realistic study of coordination, visibility manipulation, and reactive agent-to-agent interaction.